toskumar/blog/micro/aws/machine-learning/DataPreparation.md

 * Techniques for replacing missing values
   * Supervised learning - predicts missing values based on the values of other features.
 Most difficult but can yield best result.
   * Mean - the average value
-  * Median - oders values then choses value in the middle
+  * Median - orders values then chooses value in the middle
   * Mode - most common value
   * Drop rows - removes missing values